 September 1, 1939:

-•• The Arlington Red Cross has set a membership goal of 7,500.
+•• The Fairfax Red Cross has opened its membership campaign.

-•• An Arlington Realtor has sent a cable to Adolf Hitler, appealing for peace.
+•• A local Realtor has sent a cable to Adolf Hitler, appealing for peace.

 •• At the State Theatre: “Andy Hardy Gets Spring Fever.”